 Let’s Talk Science BC348

 Bethune College Council (BCC) represents all Science students at York University.
 Their mandate as stated on their official website is: “to dedicate ourselves to the Bethune community in the provision of social and academic programs and services while ensuring we maintain a strong and representative voice within York University.”
 Visit their website to find out more or contact the BCC.
 Getting involved in your college’s student council or government is a great way to be an active participant in university and help support causes that are important to you and fellow students.

 There are 10 student councils – one at each College.
-To see a list of the college councils click here.
+See list of the college councils.